 Services to Members

 The Union provides services to members in four broad areas:

 - Negotiation and Consultation on pay and conditions of work.
-This ranges through annual pay increases, the appraisal system, hours of work, job evaluation to selection criteria via the Employee Involvement Committee (EIC) and by a series of joint committees and working parties which have been established.
+This ranges through annual pay increases, the appraisal system, hours of work, job evaluation, to fair treatment at work policies via the Employee Involvement Committee (EIC) and by a series of joint committees and working parties which have been established.

 - Assists in the protection of members in disciplinary cases and representation in grievances against alleged unfair treatment at work.
 We seek to remedy unfairness, ensure equitable treatment and prevent victimisation.

 - Provides general advice on employment matters and employment laws, with expert advice available from our legal advisers if required.

 - Provides additional benefits such as our member lottery; free legal helpline and discounts on goods and services including, holidays, cinema tickets, and insurance.